johnsonjodx/Hello-world/README.md

 # Hello-world
 one of a kind
-One thT cannot get broken in any way
+One that  cannot get broken in any way
+Final jurisdiction